Stinger - Chapter 1

 “Yeah.”

-“And the price is firm?”
+“Is the price is firm?”

 “So, he said six over the phone?
 You think you got any wiggle room?”

-Gar looked down.
-“I don't think she cares if I'm happy or not.”
-His voice went quiet.
-“And I can’t argue with that.”
+Gar drew a slow breath, eyes surveying the cabin sole.
+“I don’t think she cares if I’m happy or not.”

 “Yeah, he called and said they’re renting the Mumford cottage again for two weeks.”